Bergen-Belsen concentration camp: Liberation

 Bergen-Belsen concentration camp was then burned to the ground by flamethrowing "Bren gun" carriers and Churchill Crocodile tanks because of the typhus epidemic and louse infestation.
 As the concentration camp ceased to exist at this point, the name Belsen after this time refers to events at the Bergen-Belsen DP camp.

 There were massive efforts to help the survivors with food and medical treatment, led by Brigadier Glyn Hughes, deputy director of Medical Services of 2nd Army, and James Johnston, the Senior Medical Officer.
 Despite their efforts, about another 9,000 died in April, and by the end of June 1945 another 4,000 had died.
 (After liberation 13,994 people died.)

 Two specialist teams were dispatched from Britain to deal with the feeding problem.
 The first, led by A. P. Meiklejohn, included 96 medical student volunteers from London teaching hospitals who were later credited with significantly reducing the death rate amongst prisoners.
-A research team led by Dr Janet Vaughan was dispatched by the Medical Research Council to test the effectiveness of various feeding regimes.
+A research team led by Janet Vaughan was dispatched by the Medical Research Council to test the effectiveness of various feeding regimes.

 The British troops and medical staff tried these diets to feed the prisoners, in this order: